Gibson (guitar company): Record label

-In July 2021, Gibson announced the launch of Gibson Records, a record label focused on releasing "guitar-centric music, across genres", with their first album being the upcoming fourth studio album from Slash feat.
+In July 2021, Gibson announced the launch of Gibson Records, a record label focused on releasing "guitar-centric music, across genres", with its first album being the fourth studio album from Slash feat.
 Myles Kennedy & The Conspirators, 4.

 Legal actions

 Origin of "lawsuit guitars"

-In 1977, Gibson sued Hoshino Gakki/Elger Guitars for copying the ”archtop” headstock.
+In 1977, Gibson sued Hoshino Gakki/Elger Guitars for copying the "open book" headstock.
 The lawsuit was settled out of court, and Ibanez replaced the headstock with a revised design.

 In 2000, Gibson sued Fernandes Guitars in a Tokyo court for allegedly copying Gibson designs.
 Gibson did not prevail.

 PRS

 Gibson also sued PRS Guitars in 2005, to stop them from making their Singlecut model.
 Initially successful, the United States Court of Appeals for the Sixth Circuit reversed the lower court's decision and ordered the dismissal of Gibson's suit against PRS.